quocdat22/YouTube-Live-Chat/README.md

 ## Installation

-1. Clone or download this repository
+1. Clone or download this repository.
+2. Install dependencies by running `npm install` in the root directory.
+3. Build the extension by running `npm run build`.
-2. Open Chrome and navigate to `chrome://extensions`
+4. Open Chrome and navigate to `chrome://extensions`.
-3. Enable "Developer mode" in the top right corner
+5. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the extension directory
+6. Click "Load unpacked" and select the `dist` directory.
-5. The extension will be installed and ready to use
+7. The extension will be installed and ready to use.

 ## Usage